 Unwrapping The Plastics Crisis Phenomenon

 This time last year, almost nobody was talking about a “plastics crisis”.
 This year, it’s the hottest of topics.
-One recent UK survey claimed that British consumers were as worried about plastic waste as they were about Brexit.
+One recent UK market research survey claimed that British consumers were as worried about plastic waste as they were about Brexit.
 Bodies like Greenpeace and ocean conservation charities, which have been campaigning to reduce plastic use for years, suddenly find one of their pet causes in the spotlight.
 But how did the plastic waste issue finally get onto the public radar, and what lessons can communicators learn from it?

 Campaigners might bristle at the idea, but burning issues – assuming they don’t directly affect you – work in people’s memory in quite similar ways to brands.
 Most people don’t spend much time thinking about any given issue, any more than they proactively spend time thinking about brands.
 Instead, they notice, care and act when skilful communication makes that easy for them.